 Is the Athletic Program (sports teams) part of YRP?

 No. The E.L.
-Haynes Athletic Program is coordinated by Coach Eugene Yarbrough for students in grades 4-8.
+Haynes Athletic Program is coordinated by Athletic Director Brent Bass for students in grades 5-8.
 There is no cost for students who are selected to pay on competitive teams.
-For the fall and winter seasons, teams meet directly after school and end at 6:30 PM.
-For more information about 2012-2013 winter sports, click here.
-For a try-out permission form for winter sports, click here.
+For the fall season, teams meet directly after school and end at 6:30 PM.

 What is Intersession?

 Intersession is an optional program.
 During the breaks between quarters, Haynes offers week-long Intersession expeditions that are closely linked to classroom curriculum and instruction.
 Taught by E.L.
 Haynes teachers, EDP staff, and local experts, small groups of students embark on week-long investigations involving classroom, community, and museum-based work.
 Intersession runs from 8:30 AM to 3:45 PM (KA) and 8:30 AM to 4:15 PM (GA) during specific breaks and has a separate registration process.
 There is no early dismissal on Fridays.